RimeCoOfficial/RimeCoOfficial.github.io/_pages/about/us.md

                 A Timeline that compiles your 140 character messages to filtered photos to 6 sec looping videos.
 Where the only limitation is your imagination.
             </li>
             <li>
-                We happen to be the first people’s network that defines you completely.
+                We happen to be the first contributor’s network that defines you completely.
             </li>
         </ul>